 If you are having a major operation, a physiotherapist will visit you before and afterwards.
 The physiotherapist will teach you breathing exercises and how to support your wound when moving.

 Royal Marsden Macmillan Hotline

-This service provides specialist advice and support to all Royal Marsden patients, their carers, and hospital and community-based doctors and nurses caring for Royal Marsden patients, and can advise on pain control following surgery.
+This service provides specialist advice and support to all Royal Marsden patients, their carers, and hospital and community-based doctors and nurses caring for Royal Marsden patients.
 You can call 24 hours a day, seven days a week on 020 8915 6899.